-- Changes to the PDF layout only apply to space exports, not to single page exports (via More options Export to PDF). - Confluence Server and Data Center process space exports slightly differently.
-This means that some options, like adding page numbers via CSS, aren't available in PDFs created with Data Center.
-We recommend selecting Include page numbers on the export screen if you need to number your pages. - We provide a number of example customizations to get you started, however Atlassian Support can't help you with styling your PDFs or problems introduced by your customizations.
+- Changes to the PDF layout only apply to space exports, not to single page exports (via More options Export to PDF). - The way that Confluence Data Center processes space exports means that some options, like adding page numbers via CSS, aren't available in PDFs created with Data Center.
+We recommend selecting I nclude page numbers on the export screen if you need to number your pages. - We provide a number of example customizations to get you started, however Atlassian Support can't help you with styling your PDFs or problems introduced by your customizations.
 If you're new to CSS, you might want to get help from an Atlassian Solution Partner, or check out a Marketplace app like Scr oll PDF Exporter which has a WYSIWYG editor to help you produce beautifully styled PDFs.